webcreate/infinite-ajax-scroll/docs/events.md

 --------- | -------------- | -------------
 items     | array<Element> | Array of items that have been appended parent    | Element        | The element to which the items have been appended

+### last

+Triggered when the last page is appended.